Privacy Policy

 If we make a conditional offer of employment we will ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We are required to confirm the identity of our staff, their right to work in the United Kingdom and seek assurance as to their trustworthiness, integrity and reliability.

-Final Offer
+Final offer

-On acceptance of a final offer we would ask you for the following:
+On acceptance of a final offer, we would ask you for the following:

-• Bank details – to process salary payments
+- Bank details and tax status – to process salary payments

-• Emergency contact details – so we know who to contact in case you have an emergency at work
+- Emergency contact details – so we know who to contact in case you have an emergency at work

-• Start date
+- Start date

-Transfer of personal information outside of the EEA
+Transfer of personal information outside the UK

 Any objections you make to any processing of your data will be stored against your record on our system so that we can comply with your requests.